diogoalmeida/event_triggered_attitude_control/MATLAB/README.md

 The MATLAB code here allows for the simulation of the saturating controller and for the validation and plot of the experimental results.
+Inside the triggering folder there are scripts that mirror these ones, for the various triggering strategies.

 run_controller.m: